Kylie Jenner Hints At Possible Kylie Cosmetics Collaboration With Kendall Jenner

-Since launching the makeup line that made her the youngest billionaire ever, Kylie Jenner has partnered with nearly all of her sisters to create their own unique collection of lip kits and palettes for Kylie Cosmetics, and even has one with her mother Kris Jenner.
-Noticeably absent from all of her collaborations however, has been a line with Kendall Jenner, which may confuse some fans, as the sisters have worked together in the past to design clothing and swimwear, among other things.
+Since launching the makeup line that made her the youngest billionaire ever, Kylie Jenner has partnered with nearly all of her sisters to create their own unique collection of lip kits and palettes for Kylie Cosmetics.
+She even shares one with her mother, Kris Jenner.
+Noticeably absent from all of her collaborations, however, has been a line with Kendall Jenner.
+This may confuse some fans, as the sisters have worked together in the past to design clothing and swimwear, among other things.

-The wait for a Kylie Cosmetics x Kendall collection may soon be over, however, as Us Weekly reported that the youngest member of the Kardashian-Jenner family recently hinted that she may be soon be partnering with Kendall to finally create a makeup set together.
+The wait for a Kylie Cosmetics x Kendall collection may soon be over, however, as Us Weekly reported that the youngest member of the Kardashian-Jenner family recently hinted that she may be soon be partnering with Kendall to finally create a makeup set.

 The tease came during a recent Instagram Live session, when the 21-year-old was asked by a fan if they could “get a collab with Kendall.”

-Kylie read the question aloud and responded to the audience member by giving the camera a wink, and saying “shh” as she put her finger up to her lips, leading fans to believe she was all-but-confirming that a cosmetics collaboration from the sisters would be happening sometime in the future.
+Kylie read the question aloud, and responded to the audience member by giving the camera a wink, saying “shh” as she put her finger up to her lips.
+The response lead fans to believe that she was all but confirming that a cosmetics collaboration from the sisters would be happening sometime in the future.

 Kylie Jenner Hints That a Kylie Cosmetics Collaboration with Kendall Jenner Is Coming Soon https://t.co/aJB4HLhzU9